p2p/bitcoin-exchange/README.md

 ## Exchange:
 The exchange network is built with the bitcoin network as inspiration.
 The network has a blockchain of orders that gets processed by miners willing to participate and get rewarded from the brokers with one bitcoin for each N orders processed.
 Order matching is done once every block, and each block should take 10 seconds to complete.
-The order matching is delibarately slow to prevent High Frequency Trading algorithmis having advantgage over the rest of the market.
+The order matching is delibarately slow to prevent High Frequency Trading algorithmis having advantage over the rest of the market.
 Once the orders are matched it is up to the brokers to settle the traded assets.

 ## Assets:
 Any asset pair can be traided in the exchange just as in a futures exchange since no real asset is handled through the exchange itself, only orders of assets.
 An asset pair can be: Bitcoin in US Dollar, 1 Oz Gold in BitCoin, 1 Oz Silver in BitCoin, LiteCoin in BitCoin, Euro in Dollar, or whatever asset pair the brokers wishes to enable trading in.

 ## Clearinghouse:
 Trust is used instead of a clearing house - the brokers are responseble for the actual transfer of assets between the traders.
 Voluntary rating of the brokers from the clients could be used to indicate the trustworthiness of each broker.